National Centre of Competence in Research

 Research Fair: Results and Innovations from Transnational Research Partnerships

-The Commission for Research Partnerships with Developing Countries (KFPE) will be holding a research fair on “Results and Innovations from Transnational Research Partnerships” on 5 June 2013 in Bern.
-The fair will promote mutual learning by bringing together researchers and practitioners involved in international cooperation to present, share, and discuss promising and innovative results, processes, and products from research partnerships with developing countries.
-A wide range of academic disciplines will be represented.
-Submit proposals by 30 March 2013.
+The Commission for Research Partnerships with Developing Countries (KFPE) held a research fair on “Results and Innovations from Transnational Research Partnerships” on 5 June 2013 in Bern.
+The fair promoted mutual learning by bringing together researchers and practitioners involved in international cooperation to present, share, and discuss promising and innovative results, processes, and products from research partnerships with developing countries.
+A wide range of academic disciplines were represented.

 Social resilience: a new approach in mitigation research